theoutfield/sc_sncn_motorcontrol/module_gpio/doc/index.rst

         USED_MODULES = module_gpio module_hall module_pwm_symmetrical module_adc module_ctrl_loops module_misc module_motorcontrol module_profile module_qei module_watchdog module_board-support

     .. note:: Not all modules will be required, but when using a library it is recommended to include always all the contained modules.
-          This will help solving internal dependancy issues.
+          This will help solving internal dependency issues.

 2. Include the GPIO Service header **gpio_service.h** in your app.

-3. Instanciate the ports where the Service will be accessing the GPIO pins.
+3. Instantiate the ports where the Service will be accessing the GPIO pins.

-4. Inside your main function, instanciate the interfaces array for the Service-Clients communication.
+4. Inside your main function, instantiate the interfaces array for the Service-Clients communication.

-5. At your IFM tile, instanciate the Service.
+5. At your IFM tile, instantiate the Service.

 6. At whichever other core, now you can perform calls to the GPIO Service through the interfaces connected to it.